Photo provided by Elizabeth Gleese Photography

 As part of the continuing care to help Oklahoma hospitals on their baby-friendly journey, the Oklahoma Breastfeeding Resource Center gives monthly webinars on various topics related to the Ten Steps of Successful Breastfeeding, as well as other implementation topics of interest to the Baby-Friendly Pathway.

-Webinars are typically held the 2nd Wednesday of every month*, at 12:00pm (CDT).
+Webinars are typically held the 2nd Wednesday of the month, at 12:00pm (CT).

 See every webinar and their slides here!

 See every webinar on our YouTube channel here!

 Below are the 13 Oklahoma Hospitals that are in the BBFOK program and their current status in their journey to becoming Baby-Friendly.

 10. The Children's Hospital at OU Medical Center - Designation Phase